GenAI Concepts

 Data governance refers to the system of rules for management and control of data.

-Data governance requirements may involve compliance with laws, standards or ethical guidelines to ensure data within an organisation is collected, stored, and used appropriately.
+Data governance requirements may involve compliance with laws, standards or ethical guidelines to ensure data within an organisation is collected, stored and used appropriately.

-Within an organisation, data governance responsibilities may include ensuring data quality (i.e. that data is accurate) as well as data security (i.e. that data is appropriately encrypted and protected from unauthorised access.
-This may mean additional care when using organisational data to fine tune a GenAI system, or when using organisational or sensitive data as part of a prompt.
+Within an organisation, data governance responsibilities include ensuring data quality (i.e. data is accurate) as well as data security (i.e. data is appropriately encrypted and protected).

-Data lifecycle management refers to the processes for managing data from creation to disposal, including data archiving and removal.
+Data life cycle management refers to the processes for managing data from creation to disposal, including data archiving and removal.

-In Victoria, there is the Victorian Protective Data Security Framework and Standards and Privacy and Data Protection Act 2014.
+In Victoria, there is the Victorian Protective Data Security Framework and Standards and the Privacy and Data Protection Act 2014.

 AI standards

-More information:
+More information

 Guardrails